PeterNoelEvans/English-Foundation-Adventure/docs/setup_instructions.md

 - **Database Connection**: Verify PostgreSQL is running and credentials are correct
 - **PM2 Issues**: Check logs with `pm2 logs` and restart if needed
 - **File Uploads**: Ensure `/uploads` directory exists and has proper permissions

+### Uploads structure
+- Resources are stored by organization and year: `uploads/resources/<organizationId>/<year>/...`
+- Organization logos are stored by organization and year: `uploads/org-logos/<organizationId>/<year>/...`
+- These folders are served statically at `/uploads/...` by the backend.

 ### Useful Commands:
 ```bash